-Arghhhh… self-isolating in a small flat, on your own, with Covid AND a three year old, is hard.
+Arghhhh… self-isolating in a small flat, on your own with Covid AND a three year old toddler, is hard.

-All I wanted to do was lie horizontally but, as you parents know, being a felled grown-up in the vicinity of a small person means you instantly turn into the ring of a WWF bout.
+All I wanted to do was be still and horizontal but, as you parents know, being a felled grown-up in the vicinity of a small person means you instantly turn into the ring of a WWF bout.

 My head hurt.